 How long have you been doing estate sales?
 I’ve been running Estate Sales through S&H Estate Sales & Service since April 2015.
 Before that I worked for an Estate Sale Company in the Madison area.
-All my life I’ve been attending Estate & Garage Sales and it is my PASSION and my DREAM come true!
+All my life I’ve been attending auctions, estate sales & garage sales and it is my PASSION and my DREAM come true!

 Do you have the proper permits to sell legally in WI?
 Yes

 Do you collect tax?
 Yes, we are required to by State law.
-Technically, any one who makes more than $1,000 at a Garage Sale is required to collect sales tax.
+Technically, any one who makes more than $1,000 at a Garage Sale is required to collect and pay the government sales tax.

 Can you provide contact information for your clients?
 I have referrals and you can read testimonies on the web site.

 How extensive is your customer network?
-I advertise on Estatesales.org, Estatesales.net, Craigslist, Facebook, and my own email list which is over 400 customers.
+I advertise on Estatesales.org, Estatesales.net, Craigslist, Facebook, my web site, and my own email list which is over 700 customers.

 Can family members be at the sale?
 We prefer not, only because we tend to believe it will decrease sales and is very stressful for all involved.

 How long would the estate sale last?
 The sale is typically a two day sale.
-If there are enough items after the two day sale a third day sale can be discussed at a higher rate of commission.
+If there are enough items after the two day sale, a third day sale can be discussed at a higher rate of commission.
 We have done multiple weekends as well, depending on the situation.
 Typically this requires two contracts.

 How far in advance would you begin to advertise the estate sale?
 The sale is typically advertised 4-5 days in advance on the estate sale websites.
 The day before for Craigslist, Facebook, and by email.
 (This is only if we have enough time to get it staged (displayed) in advance of the advertising.)

 Do you ever change the locks on the house after the homeowner gives you a key?
-Typically no. If we find out neighbors, family members, etc. have keys and we have found them using them during sale set-up, then we will be forced to change locks, the cost goes to the client.
+Typically no. If we find out neighbors, family members, etc. have keys and we have found them using them during sale set-up and possibly taking items, then we will be forced to change locks, the cost goes to the client.

 Do you provide an inventory of goods and estimated value based on initial pricing before the estate sale?
 No

 Will you bring items to the house for sale that are not part of the estate?
 How do you keep the proceeds from the sale separate?
 If a sale is too small to host a sale on its own, then options to bring in other sale items are discussed and commission and minimums are discussed.
 Each item would be logged separately for billing purposes.
 However, this is not a typical situation and only at the discretion of S&H.